Parklands High School, Chorley

 Parklands High School is a coeducational secondary school with academy status located in Chorley, Lancashire, England.
 The school has been judged "good" with "outstanding" in the behaviour and safety of pupils, by Ofsted in February 2014.
 There are currently 1085 students on roll.
-The current headteacher, Mr S Mitchell, is the sixth headteacher of Parklands.
-He was appointed headteacher in 2017, when the previous headteacher, Mrs. Claire Hollister, retired from the school.
+The current headteacher, Mrs Batson, is the seventh headteacher of Parklands.
+She was appointed headteacher in 2023.

 History

 Grammar school

 The current Parklands High School was originally called Chorley Grammar School.
 It was originally housed in buildings in Union Street, Chorley which is now home to the public library.
 It changed its name in 1972, when the school changed from a grammar school to a comprehensive school, to Parklands High School.

 From 2003 to 2012, Parklands High School held a specialist language college status.
-Since 1962, the school badge reads Propositi Tenax, which translates to Firm of Purpose.
+The school badge formerly read Propositi Tenax, which translates to Firm of Purpose.
 The current motto of the school is Learn, Respect, Aspire, Achieve, which has been used since the school became an academy.